General Business Terms and Conditions of Neuland GmbH & Co. KG

 (2) These General Business Terms and Conditions apply to all orders of goods by a customer (hereinafter, the “Customer”).

-In addition, the special arrangements in Section 9 apply to orders placed by entrepreneurs in the online store for business customers.
+In addition, the special arrangements in Section 9 apply to orders placed by entrepreneurs in the online shop for business customers.

 (4) Neuland’s General Business Terms and Conditions are exclusively applicable.
 Terms and conditions of the Customer that are contrary to or deviate from these General Business Terms and Conditions are not acknowledged, unless Neuland has expressly consented to their applicability in writing.